noahgibbs/rails_ruby_bench/README.md

 some use cases.
 If you can easily use AWS, I recommend it.
 For local configuration, keep reading.

+This benchmark was written and, for the first few years, maintained via AppFolio's sponsorship (https://engineering.appfolio.com).
+Thank you AppFolio!

 ## Running the Benchmark Locally (Incomplete Version)

 If you think your computer is basically set up for Discourse already,